swtan346/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes an Add Command (e.g. 'add n\Alice ic\A0055679T ad\01/01/2022 dob\01/01/2002 w\WA') to add a new patient to the address book.

-n\: Indicates the name of the patient ic\: Indicates the NRIC of the patient ad\: Indicates the admission date of the patient dob\: Indicates the date of birth of the patient w\: Indicates the ward of the patient is currently in
+n\: Indicates the name of the patient <br>
+ic\: Indicates the NRIC of the patient <br>
+ad\: Indicates the admission date of the patient <br>
+dob\: Indicates the date of birth of the patient <br>
+w\: Indicates the ward of the patient is currently in <br>

 The `AddCommandParser` parses the user input, creating a new `AddCommand` object.
 The `AddCommand` object then creates a new `Person` object with the parsed details.